G-Grossi/COSC_5P30/README.md

 <p align="center" ><img src="https://github.com/G-Grossi/COSC_5P30/blob/master/RuleDiscoveryProject/Images/LearningTimes.PNG" alt="project-screenshot" width="840" height="627/"> </p>

 ## Preliminary Results in Testing
 Due to time restraints only some of the rules discovered were manually chosen for testing.
 It is seen in the chart below that most rules performed consistently in training and testing.
 There were some rules of both length 2 and length 3 that did not perform consistently in testing.
 This shows that rule length does not have an effect on rule quality.
-Instead it is seent that the components of the fitness measure (either HC or PCA) have an effect on rule quality.
-However, not enough trained rules were tested and more thorough testing needs to be completed to verify this.
+Instead it is seen that the components of the fitness measure (either HC or PCA) have an effect on rule quality.
+However, not enough trained rules were tested and more thorough testing needs to be completed to verify these preliminary results.

 ## Code Project Description
 *RuleDiscoveryProject: used to perform rule mining (using the same YAGO2 training data set that is used in the AMIE[1] system).